-In 2018, 6-year-old Amel al-Mustafa lost her mother and brother in an attack on their neighborhood in attack.
-Our own Dr. Abdel Salam, who treated the the town of Kafr Zita.
-Since then, Amel has been infant stated: "Tasnim was in the hospital for a few moving from one camp to another.
-During the recent weeks now.
-She suffered an eye and a hand injury. escalation in Idlib, airstrikes hit the town of Haas, She underwent a couple of surgeries, and her where Amel and her father sought refuge in one of recovery went well." the camps.
+In 2018, 6-year-old Amel al-Mustafa lost her mother and brother in an attack on their neighborhood in the town of Kafr Zita.
+Since then, Amel has been moving from one camp to another.
+During the recent escalation in Idlib, airstrikes hit the town of Haas, where Amel and her father sought refuge in one of the camps.

-multiple injuries.
-Our surgical team at Agrabet Hospital operated on Amel to fix her fractured thigh and restore families. bone and extensive bone loss.
+Amel was rushed to our hospital after sustaining multiple injuries.
+Our surgical team at Aqrabet Hospital operated on Amel to fix her fractured thigh bone and extensive bone loss.
 The surgery was successful and Amel was discharged a few days later once she recovered.